tallen11/l-systems/README.md

 ```

 ---
-## TODO
+### TODO
-- Disallow duplicate rules in grammar
+- Disallow duplicate rules in grammars.
-- Allow comments in grammars
+- Allow comments in grammars.
-- Allow context sensitive rules in grammars
+- Allow context sensitive rules in grammars.
-- Build static library for embedding in other programs
+- Build static library for embedding in other programs.
-- Use better RNG than rand()
+- Use better RNG than rand().